-Below is information about the decisions that have been made at this time:
+Below is information about the decisions that have been made:

-The university plans to begin fall classes as scheduled on September 2 and offer in-person instruction in many courses until the Thanksgiving recess.
-The course array and the modality of instruction will be determined by departments, working with the deans of their respective school or college.
+The university began fall classes as scheduled on September 2 and is offering in-person instruction in many courses until the Thanksgiving recess.
+The course array and the modality of instruction was determined by departments, working with the deans of their respective school or college.
 This will include course instruction plans for students not able to return to the U.S. for in-person instruction.

 After Thanksgiving, UW–Madison will switch to a virtual format for all courses for the final nine days of instruction plus exams.
 This decision is based on the likelihood that students leaving and returning to Madison over the Thanksgiving recess would increase the risk for COVID-19 infections on campus.